Medieval studies: Historiographical development

 In the wake of the Second World War, the role of medievalism in European nationalism led to greatly diminished enthusiasm for medieval studies within the academy—though nationalist deployments of the Middle Ages still existed and remained powerful.
 The proportion of medievalists in history and language departments fell, encouraging staff to collaborate across different departments; state funding of and university support for archaeology expanded, bringing new evidence but also new methods, disciplinary perspectives, and research questions forward; and the appeal of interdisciplinarity grew.
 Accordingly, medieval studies turned increasingly away from producing national histories, towards more complex mosaics of regional approaches that worked towards a European scope, partly correlating with post-War Europeanisation.
 An example from the apogee of this process was the large European Science Foundation project The Transformation of the Roman World that ran from 1993 to 1998.

 Amidst this process, from the 1980s onwards medieval studies increasingly responded to intellectual agendas set by postmodern critical theory and cultural studies, with empiricism and philology being challenged by or harnessed to topics like the history of the body.
 This movement tended to challenge the progressivist account of the Middle Ages as belonging to a continuum of social development that begat modernity and instead to see the Middle Ages as radically different from the present.
 Its recognition that scholars' views are shaped by their own time led to the study of medievalism—the post-medieval use and abuse of the Middle Ages—becoming an integral part of Medieval Studies.

 In the twenty-first century, globalisation led to arguments that post-war Europeanisation had drawn too tight a boundary around medieval studies, this time at the borders of Europe, with Muslim Iberia and the Orthodox Christian east seen in western European historiography as having an ambivalent relevance to medieval studies.
-Thus a range of medievalists have begun working on writing global histories of the Middle Ages—while, however, navigating, the risk of imposing Eurocentric terminologies and agendas on the rest of the world.
-By 2020, this movement was being characterised as the 'global turn' in Medieval Studies.
+Thus a range of medievalists have begun working on writing global histories of the Middle Ages—while, however, navigating the risk of imposing Eurocentric terminologies and agendas on the rest of the world.
+By 2020, this movement was being characterised as the "global turn" in Medieval Studies.
 Correspondingly, the UCLA Center for Medieval and Renaissance Studies, founded in 1963, changed its name in 2021 to UCLA Center for Early Global Studies.
+The claim to a "global turn", however, also necessarily implied that traditionally Eurocentric Medieval Studies needed to contemplate its relationship to the New World, for example by exploring the role of medieval ideas in post-medieval European colonialism.
+Thus in 2020, the Bitterroot Salish scholar Tarren Andrews opined that "we find ourselves today—quietly (and somewhat nervously) embracing an Indigenous turn" in Medieval Studies.